Trust Registration in India – Avoid Delays & Penalties | Expert Legal Help

 Understanding Trusts in India: Types and Purposes

-- Private Trusts: These are for families or specific people.
-For example, Suresh Ji from Bhopal wanted to create a trust to ensure his children’s education.
+For example, Suresh Ji from Bhopal created a trust to secure his children’s education and future.

-- Religion: To manage temples or religious places.
+To manage temples and religious institutions - Education:

 Trust Deed: The Foundation of Your Trust